 groovy-transform processor that transforms the incoming data by using a Groovy script.

 The installation instructions show how to register these applications with Spring Cloud Data Flow.

-You can find more information on pre-built applications in the concepts guide.
+You can find more information on pre-built applications in the Applications guide.

-The Data Flow and Skipper servers deploy Streams and Composed Batch Jobs to the platform as a collection of microservice applications, each running in their own process.
+The Data Flow and Skipper servers deploy streams and composed batch jobs to the platform as a collection of microservice applications, each running in their own process.
 Each microservice application can be scaled up or down independently of the other, and each has its own versioning lifecycle.
-Skippers lets you independently upgrade or roll back each application in a stream at runtime.
+Skipper lets you independently upgrade or roll back each application in a stream at runtime.

 When using Spring Cloud Stream and Spring Cloud Task, each microservice application builds upon Spring Boot as the foundational library.
 This gives all microservice applications functionality, such as health checks, security, configurable logging, monitoring, and management functionality, as well as executable JAR packaging.